Acceptable Behaviour in the Surgery

 Objections/Complaints

-Should you have any concerns about how your information is managed at the practice, please contact the Dr Andrew Odwell in the first instance.
+Should you have any concerns about how your information is managed at the practice, please contact the Practice Manager in the first instance.
 If you are still unhappy following a review of your concerns by the practice, you have the right to lodge a complaint with a supervisory authority, the Information Commissioner’s Office using the contact details below:

 Information Commissioner’s Office